 Now, type M-x toggle-debug-on-error

-to enable debugging, then it will bring up a new window with the backtrace when we M-x welcome
+), then it will bring up a new window with the backtrace when we hit M-x welcome

 once again.

-From the backtrace, we can see that the error is because the function of this-func-not-exist
+From the backtrace, we can see that the error is due to the function of this-func-not-exist

 Variable